SixArm/business-lingo-guide/todo/index.md

 Ballpark number/figure
 By the book
 Cut-throat
+Don't make me think
 Easy come, easy go
+Eyes on the prize
 Game plan
 Get down to business
 Get something off the ground